-Luis de G\'ongora and Lope de Vega are, both of them, important poets from the so called Spanish Golden Age.
-Traditionally, it is said that Luis de G\'ongora started the Culteranismo literature trend and that Lope de Vega is related to an opposite trend called Conceptismo which had its major representative in Francisco de Quevedo \cite{chamorro1987origenes, rutherford2016spanish}.
-See also \cite{molfulleda2018oposicion} where it is claimed that both trends are related but with elements that distinguish them.
+Luis de G\'ongora and Lope de Vega are, both of them, summits of the Spanish Golden Age.
+Traditionally, it is said that Luis de G\'ongora started the literature style Culteranismo and that Lope de Vega is related to an opposite trend called Conceptismo which had its major representative in Francisco de Quevedo \citep{chamorro1987origenes, rutherford2016spanish}.
+See also \citep{molfulleda2018oposicion} where it is claimed that both literary styles are related but with elements that distinguish them.
 However, there exists discrepancies between the literary experts.
-For example, in \cite{alonso1966poesia}, D\'amaso Alonso did a thorough study of Lope de Vega, and he even developed a study of the comparison of this author with G\'ongora.
+For example, in \citep{alonso1966poesia}, D\'amaso Alonso did a thorough study of Lope de Vega, and he even developed a study of the comparison of this author with G\'ongora.
 He stated that there existed a discontinuous influence by the G\'ongora's work on the Lope de Vega's work.
-So, it might not be possible (and it is natural not to be so) to establish rigid difference between such literary trends.
-In fact, poets present an evolution through their entire productive life, and the different literature trends can be inspired or fed by other trends.
-We also recommend \cite{Rozas} as an study of the context of these three poets.
+So, it might not be possible (and it is natural not to be so) to establish rigid difference between such literary styles.
+In fact, poets present an evolution through their entire productive life, and the different literary styles can be inspired or fed by others.
+We also recommend \citep{Rozas} as an study of the context of these three poets.

+Hence, it is important to highlight that the conclusions of our proposed technique can only be applied to the chosen sets of texts and they can not be generalized to all the production of an author.

-\subsection{The corpus and the preprocessing step}
+\subsection{The Corpus and the Preprocessing Step}

-The corpus we used is a huge dataset composed by the sonnets of different Spanish Golden Age poets \cite{corpus}\footnote{The dataset can be found in \url{https://github.com/bncolorado/CorpusSonetosSigloDeOro}}.
-Besides, it provides some metrical annotations according to stressed syllables, type of rhyme...
-In our case we used the sonnets of the three poets we are interested in: Lope de vega, Quevedo, and G\'ongora.
-The latter produced less sonnets than the other two so, in order to avoid an unbalanced dataset, we kept $115$ sonnets of each poet.
-These sonnets were chosen without taking into consideration the epoch, or any possible classification of the sonnets that the literary experts could consider, just the first $115$ sonnets of the cited dataset.
+The corpus we used is a huge dataset\footnote{The dataset can be found in \url{https://github.com/bncolorado/CorpusSonetosSigloDeOro}} composed of the sonnets from the Spanish Golden Age poets \citep{corpus}.
+It provides some metrical annotations according to stressed syllables, type of rhyme, etc. In our case we used the sonnets of the three poets we are interested in: Lope de Vega, Quevedo, and G\'ongora.

+Since, in the database, there are only 115 sonnets of G\'ongora, we kept 115 sonnets of each poet (345 sonnets in total) in order to avoid an unbalanced dataset.
+We chose just the first 115 sonnets of each poet in the cited dataset, without taking into consideration any possible classification that the literary experts could consider.